What is a regulatory consultation paper?

-A consultation paper is a document issued by regulatory bodies—like SEBI (Securities and Exchange Board of India)—to propose new rules or changes to existing regulations.
-These papers are designed to invite public feedback, making regulatory decisions more inclusive and transparent.
+A consultation paper is a document issued by regulatory bodies—like SEBI (Securities and Exchange Board of India)—to propose new rules or changes to existing regulations and invite public feedback.
+The goal is to make regulation more inclusive and transparent.

 What is a consultation paper?

-- A formal proposal document from regulators like SEBI
+- A formal proposal document from regulators such as SEBI

-- Contains background, context, and the full text of proposed rule changes
+- Includes background, context, and the text of proposed rule changes

-- Seeks input from stakeholders, market participants, and the general public
+- Seeks input from stakeholders, market participants, and the public

 - Aims to improve the quality and acceptability of future regulations

-By publishing a consultation paper, regulators ensure that affected parties have a chance to review, comment, and suggest improvements before any final implementation.
+By publishing a consultation paper, regulators ensure affected parties can review, comment, and suggest improvements before final implementation.

-You can view and download all active and archived SEBI consultation papers from the official SEBI website:
+You can view and download active and archived consultation papers on the official SEBI website:

 This page includes: